Google Analytics Heat Map: How to Use

 Website SEO Checker: Free Online Analysis-02

-Plerdy is a multifunctional tool for website optimization and analytics with which you can create heatmaps.
+Plerdy is a multifunctional tool for website optimization and analytics that allows you to create heat maps.
 Its algorithm is characterized by great accuracy, which SEO specialists and marketers highly appreciate in heat analytics.
-With its help, you can create heat maps and generate a visualization of clicks for a certain period, like with Google Analytics.
+With its help, you can create heat maps and visualize clicks for a certain period, like with Google Analytics.
 If you are doing A/B testing with Plerdy, all analytics are recorded for each test separately.
-Unlike most similar google analytics heat services, Plerdy can track web visitor activity even on dynamic site elements.
+Unlike most similar Google Analytics heat services, Plerdy can track web visitor activity even on dynamic site elements.

 Plerdy analytic heat service is as useful as Google Analytics.
 Website Heat Map Tool from Plerdy helps: